TriGem: Vertical growth (1997–2003)

 By the mid-1990s TriGem was the largest manufacturer of laptops in Korea.
 Sales of personal computers hit a slump in 1998, with TriGem producing 1.1 million that year, down from 2 million in 1997.
 With a looming bankruptcy amid $600 million in losses, TriGem turned to the creation of other ventures in order to recoup profits.

 The first and largest was eMachines, a maker of sub-$1000 personal computers for the American market.
 Established in 1998, eMachines was a joint venture between TriGem, Korea Data Systems, and Japanese computer maker Sotec.
 By early 1999, eMachines was the fourth-largest personal computer manufacturer in the United States.
 Production of eMachines' computers was largely done at TriGem's factory in Ansan, with concurrent production lines in Taiwan and Japan.

 TriGem's second largest venture in the late 1990s was Korea Thrunet, a subsidiary that provided broadband Internet in Korea.
 It was the first Korean company listed on the Nasdaq, in 1999.
-Stakeholders in Thrunet included Microsoft and the KEPCO, a electric utility company run by the state South Korea.
+Stakeholders in Thrunet included Microsoft and the KEPCO, an electric utility company run by the state of South Korea.
 Other TriGem ventures included Narae Mobile Telecom, a mobile carrier in Korea, and joint ventures with SoftBank Korea and Yahoo! to distribute the former two's software.

 TriGem's Ansan factory produced 5.4 million laptops in 1999.
 Hewlett-Packard placed an order for 1 million TriGem-built laptops in early 2000.